Ray-Tracing-Systems/kernel_slicer/README_ex05.md

                                   colorBufferLDR, 0); // <==
 ```

 5. BloomCmd.
-Finally you can use 'BloomCmd' to write filter logic sequence to command buffer (which constist of several kernels run with apropriate dewscriptor sets bindings).
+Finally you can use 'BloomCmd' to write Bloom kernel sequence to command buffer (which constist of several kernel dispatchs with apropriate dewscriptor sets bindings).